Cashmere

 Cashmere ranks among the top 25% of areas assessed nationally for overall employment performance

 Cashmere has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 2.9%, while estimated employment growth over the past year is 4.7%.
+The unemployment rate in Cashmere is 2.9%.
+Over the past year, there was an estimated employment growth of 4.6%, as per AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment